 Choosing where to study is a big decision.
 Make sure you find out as much as you can about Middlesex and your different uni choices.
 Along with your course, have a think about the location, the campus and what student life is like there.

 Then get in touch and we'll talk you through what to do.
-If you've received your results, have them ready.
-There's different ways to contact us so you can do what's right for you.
+If you've received your results, have them ready along with your UCAS ID number if you have that too.
+There are different ways to contact us, so you can do what's right for you.

 No problem, you can apply again through Clearing!
 Get in touch with us and explain your situation to our Clearing advisors.
 They'll tell you what to do next.

-If you've received an offer from us then we'll email you with information on what to do next.
-We might ask you to come in for an interview or send us copies of your qualifications.
-Don't worry - everything will be explained in the email.
+If you've received an offer from us, we'll email you with information on what to do next.
+We might ask you to do an online assessment as part of our entry requirements or send us copies of your qualifications.
+Don't worry as everything will be explained in the email.

 To guarantee your place, make sure you accept it within 48 hours of receiving your offer.
 That way we can guarantee your place.
 After that we can only accept if there are still places on your chosen course.